Burbinox/developer-bible/Other/Programming Principles/README.md

         return self.width * self.height
 ```

-- **L**iskov Substitution Principle - Subtypes must be substitutable for their base types. (objects of a child class should be able to replace objects of the base class without affecting the correctness of the program.).
+- **L**iskov Substitution Principle - Subtypes must be substitutable for their base types. (objects of a child class should be able to replace objects of the base class without affecting the correctness of the program).

+- **I**nterface Segregation Principle  - Clients should not be forced to depend upon methods that they do not use.
+Interfaces belong to clients, not to hierarchies. (overall it is better to have several specific interfaces instead of one general).

+- **D**ependency Inversion Principle  - Abstractions should not depend upon details.
+Details should depend upon abstractions.
+(The implementation should change more often than the abstraction.
+The abstraction should not have unnecessary details, but only provide an interface).

 ## YAGNI - You Ain't Gonna Need It <a name="yagni"></a>
 Developers should only implement features or functionality when it is necessary to meet the current requirements or solve a current problem.